tal-amir/sparse-approximation-gsm/README.md

 ------------
 **Matlab**
 This program supports Matlab 2018b and onward, but may work with earlier versions.

-For residual power p=2 (default), no further software is required.
-Using p=1 requires the _Mosek_ optimization solver.
-The code that compares our method with other methods requires _Mosek_ as well as the _YALMIP_ modeling toolbox.
+The code that compares our method with other methods requires the _Mosek_ optimization solver and the _YALMIP_ modeling toolbox.

 **Mosek**
 https://www.mosek.com/downloads/